SvenskaSpel/locust-plugins/README.md

 Have a look at the [example locustfiles](examples/) to learn how to use the plugins.

 ## Command line options
+- Additional locust command line options provided:
     - Iteration limit (`-i`), stops Locust after a certain number of task iterations
     - Checks (`--check-rps`, `--check-fail-ratio`, `--check-avg-response-time`), gives an error return code if certain conditions are not met
 - Here are some [examples of use](examples/cmd_line_examples.sh), and of course the [source](locust_plugins/__init__.py)